 This is an interesting point.
 One might not be too aware of this, but when you talk about what has objects, knows objects, what knows things, you can’t say that just my eye consciousness sees the form of this person.
 Because if you say that only the eye consciousness sees it, that I don’t see it, that doesn’t make any sense at all.

-So the self in Buddhism is imputed on any of the aggregates or any combination of the aggregates, so it’s imputed on the consciousness.
+The self in Buddhism is an imputation phenomenon, an imputation on the basis of any of the aggregates or any combination of the aggregates, so it’s an imputation on the consciousness.
 And you would have to say conventionally, “I see” also.
 Otherwise you have the Nyaya fault, that the “I” doesn’t know anything, so then how can you ever say I know anything or I see anything?
 That contradicts common sense, contradicts our experience, our valid experience, of the world.

 So, nevertheless, the “I,” the atman, in Buddhism – and they use the same word, by the way; it’s not that they use a different word (they use the same word) – the self, if you want to put it in a Western word, the self is not a way of being aware of something.
 Consciousness, mind, is a way of being aware of something.
 Self is not a way of being aware of something, yet it knows things, because its basis, consciousness, knows.